dirigible-io/dirigible-io.github.io/help/entity_service.md

 *https ://dirigibleide.hana.ondemand.com/dirigible/js/bookstore/books.js*
 </code></pre>

-or just select them in Workspace Explorer and see the result in the Web Viewer.
+or just select them in Workspace Explorer and see the result in the Preview.